 According to Yu, China should also propose new measures to encourage companies to merge and restructure.
 He said bankruptcies will naturally occur to fix problems such as mismanagement and lack of competitiveness.

-Will China infrastructure lead to the nation’s much needed economic revival?
+Will Chinese infrastructure lead to the nation’s much needed economic revival?
 Time will tell.

 - Easiest Countries to Start Investing in Asia - 14/11/2017

 - Investing Offshore?
 Don’t Make These Mistakes - 09/11/2017

 - Why I’m Positive About Malaysia Real Estate - 03/11/2017